jinggu2718/continuous-integration-of-flavors/earl_grey_shortbread/recipe.md

     - I like to use a mix of earl grey and lady grey. lady grey is more citrusy and uses a mix of lemon and orange peels instead of bergamot, which adds a brighter note to the cookies
 6. 2 egg yolks, room temperature
     - eggs are easier to separate when cold
-7. 2 1/4 cup all purpose flour
+7. 2 cups all purpose flour, packed
+    - does not need to be sifted
 8. milk chocolate chips, to taste
 9. dash of vanilla extract